thojmr/PregnancyPlus/README.md

 ### Some of the drawbacks of generating blendshapes instead of manipulating bones directly
 - Right now clothing can be hit or miss, because of the way the belly grows the mesh loses its local positional data causing clipping.
 With bone scaling, clothes shift automagically via bone weights which usually results in less clipping.
-    - There are some clothing items in HS2 and AI that simply wont work at all with blendshapes because they are marked as not readable in Unity
+    - Fixed! ~~There are some clothing items in HS2 and AI that simply wont work at all with blendshapes because they are marked as not readable in Unity~~
 - Acessories won't automatically move with the mesh as they do when you manipulate bones
 - It has bigger impact on performance (only when changing a slider) because of the computation it has to perform.
 However once the shape is calculated the performance is equally as fast as bone manipulation.
 - Unity doesn't have great blendshape support in older versions like KK is running on.